wordofwarning/wordofwarning.org/current/2013-emergency/index.md

 *Presented by* Word of Warning, Blank Media Collective + Z-arts

 ####Saturday 5 October 2013, 12noon-11pm
-**Manchester's marathon micro-festival**, [Emergency](/hab/emergency) returns for its fourteenth year — the bizarre, the bold and the beautiful popping up in a plethora of spaces.
+**Manchester's marathon micro-festival returns for its fourteenth year — the bizarre, the bold + the beautiful popping up in a plethora of spaces.**

 Last year we taped performers to windows, played a uniquely guttural rendition of Nessun Dorma and unearthed a viscerally prehistoric woman.
 This year will be an equally eclectic performance lucky-dip in two locations — your chance to sample the different and all for free.